Saudi relation of 9/11 attacker pleads guilty to tanker bomb plots

 Al Darbi was accused of working with Guantanamo detainee Abd al-Rahim al Nashiri to carry out the attacks.

-Nashiri, a Saudi, is charged with masterminding a suicide bombing in 2000 on the USS Cole at Aden, Yemen, that killed 17 U.S. sailors.
+Nashiri, a Saudi, is charged with masterminding the 2000 suicide bombing on the USS Cole at Aden, Yemen, that killed 17 U.S. sailors.

-The guilty plea and evidence "affirm that (al Darbi's) nearly 12 years of detention as an unprivileged belligerent under the law of war have been grounded in strong legal authority and fact," Brigadier General Mark Martins, the chief prosecutor, said in a statement.
+Martins, the chief prosecutor, said that after sentencing al Darbi could be repatriated to Saudi Arabia to complete his sentence.

 Al Darbi is married to a sister of Khalid al Mihdar, who helped hijack American Airlines Flight 77, which crashed into the U.S. Defence Department's Pentagon headquarters in 2001.